NickMcSweeney/control_project/README.md

 # Control Project
 ### Simulation for a controller for a 2 'finger' gripper using gazebo and ros.

+## [Current State]
+with the adition of a calculated force value for the effort control mechanisim, the R2 robot will no longer be able to grab the target object. this is due to poor sensor input data and if/when the contact sensor is working the issue should imedeately resolve -- or at lest allow for pid tuning -- and then be resolved.

 #### Building:
 - `catkin_make` will build the 3 control plugins, the sensor plugin, and the ros application.
 - the location of the build files need to be included in the Gazebo Path for it to be able to run